Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming: Related work

 Some recent works on SAA for high-dimensional SP study the implications of special problem structures in reducing the growth rate of the metric entropy terms w.r.t. their dependence on $d$.
 Along this direction, \cite{liu2022high,liu2019sample} and \cite{lee2023regularized} study the implications of sparsity and low-rankness. \cite{lam2022general} consider the influence of low Vapnik-Chervonenkis (VC) dimensions. \cite{bugg2021logarithmic} investigate the dimension-independent budget constraints.
 As is also discussed by \cite{oliveira2023sample}, when the feasible region is (representable by) a simplex, the generic chaining-based metric entropy exhibits a logarithmic growth rate with $d$.
 Nonetheless, to our knowledge, those results may not apply beyond the corresponding special structural assumptions.

-\cite{birge2023uses} shows that simple designs with sub-sample estimates can promote sample efficiency particularly in terms of the dependence on the number of random parameters.
-Yet, the current theories therein are mostly focused on some more special (but still widely applicable) SP problems.
+\cite{birge2023uses} shows that careful designs with sub-sample estimates can promote sample efficiency particularly in terms of the dependence on the number of random parameters.
+Yet, the current theories therein are mostly focused on some more special (but still widely applicable) SP problems. \cite{guigues2017non} show that SAA's optimal cost can lead to metric entropy-free confidence bounds for the SP's optimal value.
+Yet, their results do not ensure the quality of an SAA solution in minimizing the expected cost in \eqref{Eq: SP problem statement}.
+Metric entropy-free bounds have also been made available by \cite{rigollet2025sample} for optimal transport problems.
+Yet, it is currently unknown how these results can be transferred to the problem settings of our discussion.

 This current paper frequently refers to the existing complexity bounds, e.g., by \cite{shapiro2021lectures,shapiro2003monte,shapiro2005complexity}, and \cite{oliveira2023sample} as benchmarks in order to explain the claimed advantages of our results.
-Yet, it is worth noting that those concurrent works apply to more general settings than this paper.
+Yet, it is worth noting that those existing works apply to more general settings than this paper.
 For instance, the SAA theories by \cite{shapiro2021lectures} and \cite{oliveira2023sample} can handle nonconvex problems.
 The findings by \cite{oliveira2023sample} further admit stochasticity in the feasible region.
-The analyses by \cite{shapiro2021lectures,shapiro2003monte,shapiro2005complexity}, and \cite{oliveira2023sample} cover the scenarios where the SAA formulation is solved inexactly.
-Nonetheless, when applied to the settings of our consideration --- the exact solutions to SAA for the convex SP problems with deterministic constraints --- the results by \cite{shapiro2021lectures,shapiro2003monte,shapiro2005complexity}, and \cite{oliveira2023sample} are known to be the best available benchmarks.
-We would like to also argue that the SP problems considered herein are still flexible enough to cover a very wide spectrum of applications, the consideration of the exact SAA solutions follows many previous discussions \citep[such as by][]{shapiro1993asymptotic,shalev2010learnability,hu2020sample,bugg2021logarithmic}, and our proof arguments, which seem to differentiate from most SAA literature, may be further extended to inexact SAA solutions, nonconvex problems, and scenarios with uncertain constraints.
+Nonetheless, when applied to the settings of our consideration---SAA for convex SP problems with deterministic constraints---the results by \cite{shapiro2021lectures,shapiro2003monte,shapiro2005complexity}, and \cite{oliveira2023sample} are known to be the best available benchmarks.
+We would like to also argue that the SP problems considered herein are still flexible enough to cover a very wide spectrum of applications, and our proof arguments, which seem to differ from most SAA literature, may be further extended to nonconvex problems and scenarios with uncertain constraints.

-\section{Main Results.}
+\section{Main Results}